Liberal arts colleges in the United States: Purpose and goals

-Chapter One ("The Liberal Arts: What is a Liberal Arts Education and Why is it Important Today") of Howard Greene and Matthew Greene's Hidden Ivies: Thirty Colleges of Excellence, defines the goals of a liberal arts education in the following manner:
+Chapter One of Howard Greene and Matthew Greene's Hidden Ivies: Thirty Colleges of Excellence, "The Liberal Arts: What is a Liberal Arts Education and Why is it Important Today", defines the goals of a liberal arts education in the following manner:

 In a complex, shifting world, it is essential to develop a high degree of intellectual literacy and critical-thinking skills, a sense of moral and ethical responsibility to one's community, the ability to reason clearly, to think rationally, to analyze information intelligently, to respond to people in a compassionate and fair way, to continue learning new information and concepts over a lifetime, to appreciate and gain pleasure from the beauty of the arts and literature and to use these as an inspiration and a solace when needed, to revert to our historical past for lessons that will help shape the future intelligently and avoid unnecessary mistakes, to create a sense of self-esteem that comes from personal accomplishments and challenges met with success.

-In addition, college placement counselor Loren Pope writes that at the liberal arts colleges he lists in Colleges That Change Lives:
+College placement counselor Loren Pope writes that at the liberal arts colleges he lists in Colleges That Change Lives:

 The focus is on the student, not the faculty; he is heavily involved in his own education.
 There are no passive ears; students and faculty work so closely together, they even coauthor publications.
 Teaching is an act of love.
 There is not only a mentor relationship in class but professors become hiking companions, intramural teammates, dinner companions, and friends.
 Learning is collaborative rather than competitive; values are central; there is a strong sense of community.
 They are places of great synergy, where the whole becomes greater than the sum of the parts.
 Aspirations are raised, young people are empowered.